sunny/edith/README.markdown

 #### Concurrent Access

-You can activate Google Mobwrite and define your own endpoint in `config.php`.
+Multiple users can see live changes at the same time and not overwrite each other's stuff.
+For that you must first install[Google Mobwrite](http://code.google.com/p/google-mobwrite/) and define your endpoint in `config.php`.

 #### Read-only pages